Difference Between Average Velocity and Instantaneous Velocity

 What is Instantaneous Velocity?

 Instantaneous velocity is the quantity that describes the speed of an object along with its direction between two points.
-It is the velocity between two points at an instant of time.
+It is the velocity between two points at an instant in time.
 It has a limit that the time between the two pints or the time elapsed during the displacement approaches zero.

-Instantaneous velocity has the SI unit as a meter per second or CGS unit as length per time.
+Instantaneous velocity has the SI unit as a meter per second or the CGS unit as length per time.
 It is a vector quantity that describes both the magnitude and speed of an object with time.

-Instantaneous velocity can be negative or positive, whereas Instantaneous speed is always positive which is found using instantaneous velocity.
+Instantaneous velocity can be negative or positive, whereas Instantaneous speed is always positive, which is found using instantaneous velocity.

 Instantaneous velocity can be expressed using graphs and slopes.
-It is equal to average velocity when either the velocity is constant over time or the acceleration is zero at that instant of time.
+It is equal to average velocity when either the velocity is constant over time, or the acceleration is zero at that instant of time.

 It is the velocity at an instant of time, a graph that represents velocity at every instant of time is also known as instantaneous velocity.

-A graph plotted with the position of the location of the object versus the time frame, such that the slope thus occurred is the tangent line and thus the resulting velocity is said to be Instantaneous velocity.
+A graph plotted with the position of the location of the object versus the time frame, such that the slope thus occurred is the tangent line, and thus the resulting velocity is said to be Instantaneous velocity.

-Instantaneous velocity and instantaneous speed are the same except they differ in their vector and scalar quantities.
+Instantaneous velocity and instantaneous speed are the same, except they differ in their vector and scalar quantities.

 instantaneous velocity